datacraft-dsc/starfish-py/docs/source/register_a_memory_asset.rst

 >>> from starfish import Ocean

-Next create an instance and a basic connection to the ocean network
+Next create an instance of the ocean library with no connection to a network

 >>> ocean = Ocean()